iocube/stryct/README.md

 <h2>Encrypt or decrypt plaintext strings using various cryptography functions.</h2>
 </div>

-#### A utility for encryption and decryption of text or data.
-To be used for secure transfer of confidential data over unencrypted channels.
+#### An interactive utility for assymetric encryption and decryption of text or data.
+Can be used for secure transfer of data over unencrypted channels.

 Current progress:
 2024-12-23